Before your first 31 days (and beyond)

 NOT ELIGIBLE FOR UC BENEFITS?

-Review this Notice: Health Insurance Marketplace Coverage Options and Your Health Coverage.
+Review this Notice: Health Insurance Marketplace Coverage Options and Your Health Coverage (PDF file)(link is external).

 IF YOU ARE A POSTDOC/VISITING SCHOLARS: